 Viewing resource usage with CPU graphs

-If you are near or over your account's CPU limit, we would strongly encourage you to take a look at our what is high system resource usage article, as this goes more in-depth as to what exactly commonly causes high resource usage.
+Near or over your account's CPU limit?
+You can check out our what is high system resource usage article, as this goes more in-depth into some common causes of high CPU usage on a server.

 Viewing CPU resource usage graphs

-Following the steps below, I'll show you how to access the CPU resource usage graphs in cPanel, and give an explanation of what the data means.
+Below I'll show you how to access CPU resource usage graphs in cPanel, and explain what the data means.

 - Login to your cPanel.

 - Under the Logs section, click on Resource Usage.

 I can see that on the top graph for CPU Usage for the Past 24 Hours that by 23:59, this user's CPU usage has climbed to over 160% of their daily CPU usage limit.

 We can also see that on that day their CPU usage reached 100% by 15:00.